Erik Smaaland

-Erik Smaaland is a Norwegian music producer and songwriter, recognized for his contributions to the international music scene.
-In 2024, he was awarded "International Success of the Year" at the Norwegian Spellemann Awards, where he was nominated alongside names such as Caroline Ailin (known for her work with Dua Lipa) and Girl in Red.
-Recently, Smaaland has been involved in writing and producing singles such as "Lay Low" for Tiësto, and has worked with artists including Rita Ora, Jess Glynne, Jonas Blue, R3HAB, Tiago PZK, IVE, Dillon Francis, Lukas Graham, and Armin Van Buuren.
+Erik Smaaland is a Norwegian music producer and songwriter who has worked internationally.
+Smaaland has been involved in writing and producing singles such as "Lay Low" for Tiësto, and has worked with artists including Rita Ora, Jess Glynne, Jonas Blue, R3HAB, Tiago PZK, IVE, Dillon Francis, Lukas Graham, and Armin Van Buuren.
+In 2024, Smaaland was awarded "International Success of the Year" at the Norwegian Spellemann Awards.